 Yes, in most cases.
 If you have scheduled a testing time at a test center and you decide you would rather test remotely, you can go into Prometric’s ProScheduler tool and reschedule your test.

-Note that certain accommodations are best administered in a test center modality.
-If you have been approved for accommodations that require a test center modality, you will not be able to reschedule for a remotely proctored test.
+If you have approved testing accommodations, note that certain accommodations are best administered in a test center modality.
+If you have been approved for accommodations that require a test center modality, you will not be able to reschedule for a remotely proctored test and will not be able to change your test center.

-Additionally, international test takers who will use assistive technology to take the LSAT must test in a test center.
+Additionally, international test takers who will use assistive technology to take the LSAT, and test takers who have an accommodation that includes a pencil-and-paper format of the test, must test in a test center.

 Can I change from remote testing to a test center?